ZinBhoneHtut/training-center-explorer-backend/README.md

 - **Dynamic Pagination and Sorting**: Leverage Spring Data JPA to enable flexible data retrieval.
 - **Query Criteria**:  Utilize Spring Data JPA's specification for dynamic query criteria.

+## Requirements

+- **JDK 1.8**: Ensure you have Java Development Kit (JDK) version 1.8 or later installed.
+- **Maven 3.6.2**: The project uses Maven as the build tool.
+Make sure you have Maven version 3.6.2 or later installed.
+- **MySQL**: The application requires MySQL database.
+If you don't want to use MySql, you can use h2 database as described in [Database Options](#database_options)

 ## Getting Started

 1. Clone the repository: `https://github.com/ZinBhoneHtut/training-center-explorer-backend.git`